China-Pakistan Cooperation Scores 12 Deals Worth 235 Million Yuan In Kashgar - UrduPoint

 China-Pakistan Cooperation Scores 12 Deals Worth 235 Million Yuan In Kashgar

-As many as twelve China-Pakistan cooperation projects, valued at RMB 235 million, were signed at the Pakistan-focused session of the 15th Kashgar-Central and South Asia Commodity Fair held in Kashgar, Xinjiang Uygur autonomous region

-BEIJING, (APP - UrduPoint / Pakistan Point News - 19th Aug, 2025) As many as twelve China-Pakistan cooperation projects, valued at RMB 235 million, were signed at the Pakistan-focused session of the 15th Kashgar-Central and South Asia Commodity Fair held in Kashgar, Xinjiang Uygur autonomous region.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 20th Aug, 2025) As man as twelve China-Pakistan cooperation projects, valued at RMB 235 million, were signed at the Pakistan-focused session of the 15th Kashgar-Central and South Asia Commodity Fair held in Kashgar, Xinjiang Uygur autonomous region.

 Themed “Sharing Development Opportunities, Building CPEC Together,” the event focused on key sectors including trade, logistics, agriculture, tourism, new energy, and information technology.
 It provided a practical and efficient platform for cooperation, promoting the implementation and tangible results of an upgraded version of China-Pakistan Economic Corridor collaboration.